Hibachi Grills: A Complete Guide to a Japanese Classic

-There’s a lot to like about a hibachi grill, starting with its trademark design of placing the grill far closer to the flames than many other grills and barbeques.
-If you’re someone who loves a flame-seared flavor in your meat and want to amp that up as much as possible, a hibachi grill might be for you.
-This is achieved in large part thanks to the fact that the close proximity of the meat, flame, and charcoal to one another gives meat a rich and more fire-treated flavor.
-Charcoal allows you to sear and influence the flavorfulness of the meat while likewise making for a tenderer meaty center.
+There’s a lot to like about a hibachi grill, starting with its trademark design of placing the grill closer to the flames than many other grills and barbeques.
+If you’re someone who loves a flame-seared flavor in your meat, a hibachi grill might be for you.
+This is achieved in large part thanks to the close proximity of the meat, flame, and charcoal to one another, giving the meat a rich and more fire-treated flavor.
+Charcoal allows you to sear and influence the flavorfulness of the meat while making for a tender center.

 In addition, hibachi grill options tend to be on the smaller side, so if you’re looking for something more portable, this may be the grill for you.

 Another unique feature that some hibachi grill models have are dual temperature levels.
-While these grills are often portable, they are also often large enough for those with the proper know-how to light two-level fires, which in turn can create different temperature levels in different parts of the grill.
+While these grills are often portable, they are often large enough for those with the know-how to light two-level fires, which creates different temperature levels in different parts of the grill.
 As a result, you can cook different foods that require different temperatures and treatments at the same time, adding to the time effectiveness and overall portability of these models.

-Hibachi grill models are fantastically versatile, able to excellently sear and treat a wide range of different foods, including veggies, rice, eggs, seafood, steak, and all manner of different meat.
+Hibachi grill models are fantastically versatile and able to excellently sear a wide range of foods, including veggies, rice, eggs, seafood, steak, and all manner of different meat.